26 Nov 2011 Leave a Comment

 In every year, like 1557, some seeds are planted, and others are nurtured.
 In every year some seeds, long buried, come to their fruition.
 We rarely know when we are creating something that a century later will be read, studied, looked upon or researched and sometimes we find ourselves called into the field to do some digging.

-I hope you enjoy the fruits of our labour on the Waite-Trinick book and find within it a renewal of the mystery, majesty, and marvel of Tarot, a never-ceasing story of serendipity.
+I hope you enjoy the Cheap viagra discount fruits of Canadian viagra our labour on the Waite-Trinick book and No prescription levitra find within it a renewal of the mystery, majesty, and marvel of Tarot, a never-ceasing story of serendipity.

 I look forward to more time-travelling Tarot with you again in the future!